jhhtaylor/tabstronaut/README.md

 ## Release Notes

+### 1.1.3

+In this update, we added the ability to change the sort order of the Tab Groups.

 ### 1.1.2

-In this update, we removed the "Invalid group name.
-Please try again" error message when the user cancels renaming a tab group.
+In this update, we removed the "Invalid Tab Group name.
+Please try again." error message when the user cancels renaming a Tab Group.

 ### 1.1.1